kabelklaus/AI-Voice-Assistant/readme.md

 ## Future Development

-- We are considering switching from AstraDB to ChromaDB for vector storage.
+- [ ] We are considering switching from AstraDB to ChromaDB for vector storage.
+For more privacy.
-- More skills will be added to enhance the assistant's capabilities.
+- [ ] More skills will be added to enhance the assistant's capabilities.
+- [ ] Regular database cleaning
+  - Implement a cleaning strategy while preserving entries with "info_type" in metadata
+  - Cleaning methods to consider:
+    - [ ] Time-based cleaning
+    - [ ] Redundancy removal
+    - [ ] Context cleaning
+    - [ ] Frequency-based cleaning
+    - [ ] Size limitation

+### Database Cleaning Strategy

+Our database cleaning strategy will focus on maintaining relevant information while optimizing storage and performance.
+Here's a breakdown of our approach:

+1. Time-based Cleaning:
+   - Remove older entries not marked as user information (no "info_type" in metadata)
+   - E.g., delete entries older than 30 days that aren't saved user information

+2. Redundancy Removal:
+   - Identify very similar entries (high similarity in embeddings)
+   - Keep only the most recent entry
+   - Exclude entries with "info_type" in metadata from this process

+3. Context Cleaning:
+   - Remove context information from past conversations that's no longer relevant
+   - Always retain the most important or frequently accessed information

+4. Frequency-based Cleaning:
+   - Remove entries that are rarely or never retrieved, except those with an "info_type"

+5. Size Limitation:
+   - Implement a maximum number of entries or maximum database size
+   - When the limit is reached, remove the oldest entries (excluding "info_type" entries)

+This strategy will help us maintain a clean, efficient database while preserving crucial user information.

 ## Contributing